Skip to Content

 • The best prevention is to reduce the population of fire ants in your yard.
 This is best done by an educated professional.
 Fire ants are extremely difficult to control without specialized training in industry-leading pest control protocols.
 When fire ant control is done wrong, it can actually make the problem worse.

 Keeping your family and friends safe from potentially dangerous pests such as fire ants is something we take seriously here at Adams Exterminating Company.
 We have been protecting homes and businesses since 1947.
-If you need help with fire ants or any other pest, reach out to Adams today.
+If you need help with fire ants or any other pest, reach out to Adams Exterminating today.

 Share To: